today’s love story:

 I feel like my love for this couple and their winter wedding is summed up in the picture to the right, below.
 Christina & Frankie have such an incredible connection and undeniable love for one another.

 Christina told me that she remembers her mom saying that she hoped Christina would find someone that loved with the same intensity and in the explicit way that she loves her family.
 “With Frankie, that is what I have found.
 I feel supported, trust and unconditionally loved.
 And I hope he feels the same.”

-They each had surprises planned for their exit…his was bagpipes and a police escort through town, and hers was a gorgeous vintage Rolls Royce.
+They had surprises planned for each other during their exit…his was bagpipes and a police escort through town, and hers was a gorgeous vintage Rolls Royce.

 A quick stop to the place they met – Yirrell Beach in Winthrop.
 Made possible by our beloved Torch LEDlight.
 Then we headed to Piers Park and finally Downtown Crossing, to their incredibly unique wedding venue, Central Bistro.

 It was so dark and so cold on their wedding night, and the wind was insane.
 But we honestly had the best time making their nighttime portraits together.
 It was just fun.

 This looks like a streetlamp, but its actually our Torch LEDlight again.
 A little backlighting…

 When you take the back entrance into the building, THIS incredible spot exists.
 Ummmmm.
 Thank you!!

 She loves the way his eyes crinkle when he laughs…

 Their seating chart tied in nicely with the first day of the new year.